MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/view-and-grant-products-from-a-service.md

   Pass your Azure AD access token to the *serviceTicket* parameter of the method.
 You can optionally pass an ID to the *publisherUserId* parameter that identifies the current user in the context of your services.
 If you maintain user IDs for your services, you can use this parameter to correlate these user IDs with the calls you make to the Windows Store collection API.

-3. After your app successfully retrieves a Windows Store ID key, pass the key back to your service.
+3. After your app successfully creates a Windows Store ID key, pass the key back to your service.

 <span />
-#### To create a Windows Store ID key for the Windows Store purchase API
+### To create a Windows Store ID key for the Windows Store purchase API

-Follow these steps to create a Windows Store ID key that you can use with the Windows Store purchase API to [grant a free product to a user](grant-free-products.md).
+Follow these steps to create a Windows Store ID key that you can use with the Windows Store purchase API to [grant a free product to a user](grant-free-products.md), [get subscriptions for a user](get-subscriptions-for-a-user.md), or [change the billing state of a subscription for a user](change-the-billing-state-of-a-subscription-for-a-user.md).

 1. Pass the Azure AD access token that you created with the `https://onestore.microsoft.com/b2b/keys/create/purchase` audience URI from your service to your client app.